TalimaVale/BeastieBot-V3/readme.md

 * System for Twitch 'raiding', including rewards for participating 'raiders'
 * Automated Twitter and Discord posts when a Twitch stream or YouTube video goes live

-BeastieBot is an ongoing community project, and we are always interested in new ideas, features and developers interested in helping us train Beastie to be even more awesome!
+BeastieBot is a community project, and we are always interested in new ideas, features and developers interested in helping us train Beastie to be even more awesome!

 ## Using BeastieBot
 ### Requirements